 An apartment complex is proposed at 3500 Paul Sweet Road in Live Oak.
-This developer’s rendering shows a four-story complex, but the proposal is now for a six-story complex of a similar design.
+This developer’s rendering shows a complex smaller than the six-story complex of a similar design that is currently proposed.
 (Workbench)

 Location: 3500 Paul Sweet Road